Dyan Marie

 •The Globe and Mail, “Painting the Town: At Bloor and Lansdowne, artist Dyan Marie sees the whole neighbourhood as a work of art”.
 Bert Archer, Sat, January 20, 2007

-• Reading Toronto, GSpots and Vine People, “Spot Culture….are initiatives that incubate art projects in spots that need attentions..”Gary Michael Dault, January 3, 2007
+• Reading Toronto, GSpots and Vine People, “Spot Culture: are initiatives that incubate art projects in spots that need attention ”Gary Michael Dault, January 3, 2007

 • Spacing Wired, “Vine People”, Leah Sandals, January 17, 2007